rschwa6308/BonsaiBuddy/README.md

 # BonsaiBuddy
 An automated system for watering and monitoring house plants

-Check it out here! https://bonsai-buddy-controller.herokuapp.com/
+The system is live!
+Check it out here: https://bonsai-buddy-controller.herokuapp.com/

 ![Hardware Photo](/images/hardware_photo_markup.png)